-Associate Professor Mathew Summers, a member of the Sunshine Coast Mind and Neuroscience – Thompson Institute (SCMN-TI), is an AHPRA registered and endorsed Clinical Neuropsychologist and member of the APS College of Clinical Neuropsychologists.
-Mathew has been appointed to the 2018 Australian Research Council (ARC) Excellence in Research (ERA) Medical and Health Sciences Research Evaluation Committee (REC).
+Associate Professor Mathew Summers, a member of the Discipline of Psychology at the University of the Sunshine Coast, is an AHPRA registered and endorsed Clinical Neuropsychologist and member of the APS College of Clinical Neuropsychologists.
+Mathew was appointed to the 2018 Australian Research Council (ARC) Excellence in Research (ERA) Medical and Health Sciences Research Evaluation Committee (REC).

-Mathew leads the Aging and Dementia research centre within the SCMN-TI; a core area of need for the Sunshine Coast community.
-The Aging and Dementia research centre led by Mathew encompasses four key themes for research activity and engagement with the Sunshine Coast community, and as of July 2017 has attracted in excess of A$8.2 million in research funding and has led to 37 publications:
+Mathew leads Aging and Dementia research within the Discipline of Psychology; a core area of need for the Sunshine Coast community.
+The research centre led by Mathew encompasses four key themes for research activity and engagement with the Sunshine Coast community, and as of December 2019 has attracted in excess of A$8.2 million in research funding and has led to 60 publications:

 - Diagnosis – Two prospective longitudinal cohort studies resulted in diagnosis of preclinical dementia more than 2 years prior to dementia onset with >84% accuracy.
-This research is currently being expanded at the SCMN-TI to incorporate biomarker methods to further increase diagnostic accuracy of preclinical stages of dementia,
+This research has recently been expanded to incorporate biomarker methods to further increase diagnostic accuracy of preclinical stages of dementia,

 - Prevention – evidence based studies of enhancement of function in healthy older adults to prevent age-related cognitive decline (ARCD) and dementia.
 Mathew is co-project leader of the NHMRC funded Tasmanian Healthy Brain Project, a world-first prospective longitudinal project examining the potential of late life education to prevent ARCD and dementia.
 In addition, he is leading research investigating the link between cardiovascular diseases and dementia to reduce dementia risk.